 The child’s wishes and decisions in the family courts

-It was for long thought that a child lacked legal capacity to give valid consent in law regarding decisions such as living arrangements, contracts, or consenting to medical/surgical/dental procedures.
-Therefore, the capacity to make decisions and act in the child’s best interest was vested in his parent or guardian.
+It was long thought that a child lacked legal capacity to give valid consent in law regarding decisions such as living arrangements, contracts, or consenting to medical/surgical/dental procedures.
+Therefore, the capacity to make decisions and act in the child’s best interest was vested in their parent or guardian.
 These parental powers existed until the child attained majority.

-The current approach takes the mentioned parental powers from a different position establishing that those are of effect only so long as they are needed for the protection of the person and property of the child.
+The current approach views parental powers a different way: they establish that these are effective only so long as they are needed for the protection of the person and property of the child.
 Therefore, it is no longer the accepted rule that children remain under parental control until they are of certain age.
-At some point of the child’s life the parental right yields to the child’s right to make decision for himself.
-However, this is seen by the courts as an incremental process in the course of which the child’s independence and ability to make decisions grow, while the extent of the parental responsibilities diminishes.
+At some point of the child’s life, the parental right yields to the child’s right to make a decision for themselves.
+However, this is seen by the courts as an incremental process, in the course of which, the child’s independence and ability to make decisions grow, while the extent of the parental responsibilities diminishes.

-The extent to which the child’s decisions are upheld as such of persons of full age depend on a number of factors such as the child’s age and understanding as well as the matter in issue and the severity of the consequences of the decision.
-The principle was established by the case of Gillick v West Norfolk & Wisbech Area Health Authority AC 112.
-The case authority provides that the child’s voice is heard and listened to in court, when he reaches a sufficient understanding to be capable of making up his own mind.
-Whether a child is so capable has been held to be a question of fact.
+The extent to which the child’s decisions are upheld as if they were an adult depends on a number of factors, such as the child’s age and understanding, as well as the matter in issue and the severity of the consequences of the decision.
+The principle was established by Gillick v West Norfolk & Wisbech Area Health Authority (1986).
+The ruling in this case provides that the child’s voice is listened to in court when they reach a sufficient understanding to be capable of making up their own mind.
+Whether a child is so capable is a question of fact.

 The child’s ability to make decisions for themselves relates to a number of different situations.
-The main areas where issues often arise are connected with consent or refusal to consent a medical or psychiatric treatment.
+The main areas where issues often arise, however, are connected with consent or refusal of medical or psychiatric treatment.

-If the child is found to have the required level of understanding, his decision could be upheld even if the parent’s wishes are different.
-Further, after the court’s decision to uphold the child’s view, the parents have no authority to contradict that decision or force their child into the opposite course of action.
+If the child is found to have the required level of understanding, their decision could be upheld even if the parents’ wishes are different.
+After the court’s decision to uphold the child’s view, the parents have no authority to contradict that decision or force their child into the opposite course of action.
 As Lord Scarman said in the Gillick case: ‘Parental right yields to the child’s right to make his own decisions when he reaches a sufficient understanding and intelligence to be capable of making up his own mind on the matter requiring decision.’

 Assessing whether a child is Gillick competent

-Whenever the court is assessing whether a child is Gillick competent, it takes into account the specific factors of the case including the age of the person in question and issues which are considered.
-Further, the court looks at whether the child has through his age and life experience a sufficient understanding to make an informed decision.
-Therefore, the age of the child is of significant importance.
+When the court is assessing whether a child is Gillick competent, it takes into account the specific factors of the case including the age of the person in question and the complexity of the issues being considered.
+The court will look at whether the child has, through their age and life experience, a sufficient understanding to make an informed decision.